infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/user-profile.md

 Tip

-: Your Grade Table can be found by tapping Settings > Account > Account Statistics > View Stats
+: Your Grade Table can be found by tapping your User Profile symbol and then the arrow next to your displayed grade